 Þ The " measurement " icon is displayed when the measurement is in progress and the icon shape changes from self to contoured.
 The " plug " icon is displayed when the instrument is powered from the external power.
 The "stop" icon is displayed when the measurement is stopped.
 The "pause" icon is displayed when the measurement is paused.
 The " USB " icon is displayed when there is USB connection with the PC.
-The " gradient " icon is displayed when the trigger condition is set up to " Gradient " The "level+" icon is displayed when the "Level+" trigger is waiting for a condition to be met.
+The "gradient" icon is displayed when the trigge condition is set up to "Gradient" The "level+" icon is displayed when the "Level+" trigger is waiting for a condition to be met.
 The icon will alternate with the "measurement", "logging" or "wave" icons.
-The "level-" icon is displayed when the " Level- " trigger is waiting for a condition to be met.
-The icon will alternate with the "measurement", "logging" or "wave" icons.
+The "level-" icon is displayed when the " Level- trigger is waiting for a condition to be met.
+The icon will alternate with the "measurement" "logging" or "wave" icons.
 J. The "slope+" icon is displayed when the " Slope+ " trigger is waiting for a condition to be met.
 The icon will alternate with the "measurement", "logging" or "wave" icons.
-The "slope-" icon is displayed when the "Slope-" trigger is waiting for a condition to be met.
-The icon will alternate with the "measurement", "logging" or "wave" icons. ֿעַ The "logging " icon is displayed when the current measurement results are being logged to the instrument's logger file.
-The " wave " icon is displayed during wave recording. ₽ The " overload " icon is displayed if an overload was registered during the measurement.
-The " underrange " icon is displayed if an underrange was registered during the measurement.
+The "slope-" icon is displayed when the " Slope- trigger is waiting for a condition to be met.
+The icon will alternate with the "measurement" "logging" or "wave" icons. ֿעַ The "logging " icon is displayed when the current measurement results are being logged to the instrument's logger file.
+The " wave " icon is displayed during wave recording. Û The " overload " icon is displayed if an overload was registered during the measurement.
+The " underrange " icon is displayed if a underrange was registered during the measurement.
 Sh The "shift" icon is displayed when the <shift></shift> key is pressed.
-The "alt" icon is displayed when the <alt></alt> key is pressed. .
+FIIT The "alt" icon is displayed when the <alt></alt> key is pressed. . i.
 The "clock" icon is displayed when the timer is On .
 It is active when the instrument is waiting for the start of the measurement.
 When it is about to start, the icon turns green and starts flashing.
-The "battery" icon is displayed when the instrument is powered by the internal batteries The icon corresponds to the status of the batteries (three, two, one or no vertical bars inside the icon).
-If the battery voltage is too low, the icon turns red. $^{\odot}$ sensor readings from any of the connecte then SV 105F with force sensor is connected.
-If the force of SV 105F fall below 0 N it changes colour to yellow, and if for more than 15 s within last 30 s, it changes colour to red, warning of on possible poor calibration or loss of wrist strap attachment.
+The "battery" icon is displayed when the instrument is powered by the internal batteries.
+The icon corresponds to the status of the batteries (three, two, one or no vertical bars inside the icon).
+If the battery voltage is too low the icon turns red. $^{\odot}$ The " contact force " icon is displayed w sensor readings from any of the connecte within the readings have been below 0 N hen SV 105F with force sensor is connected.
+If the force d SV 105F fall below 0 N it changes colour to yellow, and for more than 15 s within last 30 s, it changes colour to rec warning of on possible poor calibration or loss of wrist strap attachment.